 A domestic partnership is a legal or personal relationship between two individuals who live together and share a common domestic life but are neither joined by marriage nor a civil union.
 A Declaration of Registered Domestic Partnership shall be filed with the Clerk of the Commission.

-- The fee to register a Domestic Partnership is $12.50 for city residents and $25.50 for non-city residents.
+- The fee to register a domestic partnership is $13.25 for city residents and $26.75 for non-city residents.

-- If you and your partner wish to register as Domestic Partners, you will need to print and complete an application or you will need to pick up the application from our office, 200 East University Avenue, First Floor.
+- If you and your partner wish to register as domestic partners, you need to complete an application, which may be printed from our website or picked up from our office, 200 East University Avenue, First Floor.